I recently returned from doing the Coast to Coast West trip through the Lake District, which I completed solo.

-I was a little apprehensive as I have never done a solo walking holiday before but I didn’t need to worry as there were plenty of other people doing the same trip.
-There is a strong camaraderie on the coast to coast, and every night, I would always see other C2C’ers in the pubs at the end.
+I was a little apprehensive as I had never done a solo walking holiday before, but I didn’t need to worry as there were plenty of other people making the same trip.
+There is a strong camaraderie on the Coast to Coast, and every night, I would always see other C2C’ers in the pubs at the end.

 Macs Adventure App

 Walking solo was a fantastic experience, one I would highly recommend.
 It felt great being at one with nature with no distractions and the freedom to stop and start as I pleased.
 On some days, there is the option to do the low route or the high route and travelling alone meant I had the freedom to decide which route I took without consulting a group.
 Some days had much shorter walking distances so it felt great to take my time on these days without feeling like I was slowing other people down.
 The weather was so incredible on my trip that on some shorter walking days, I took an hour or so to sit by a river or under a tree and just read a book which was great to do without feeling like you were being a hindrance.

 If you are contemplating a solo trip, I would advise you to do it!
 The sense of achievement at the end of the trip was incredible, and with the Macs Adventure app and help and support of the specialists, I felt that I was in very safe hands.
 This was absolutely one of the most rewarding experiences of my life!